 With WPML, language menus can be easily synchronized.
 For further information, please see our complete menus translation tutorial.

 Salient theme is associated with the Nectar slider.
-To translate the slide(s), follow the steps outlined below:
+To translate its slide(s), use the following steps:

 - Navigate to the slide editing screen and click on the “+” icon.
 This will take you to the Translation Editor.